linxuyalun/devops/README.md

 * 姚朋[@pengy14](https://github.com/pengy14)
 * 林许亚伦[@linxuyalun](https://github.com/linxuyalun)

+## Idea

+Our idea is to build a platform which provides the main function.
+It can trigger an event via email to inform the user of the discount of commodity that they want.
+The basic procedure is as followed:
+* register
+* search commodities in taobao or jingdong with key words
+* add commodities to listening list
+* start listening
+* send an email when get a discount

+### Advantages
+* no need to login jingdong or taobao
+* integration of multiple electronic business platforms

 ## Configure and run Drone server in single machine

 The process of configuring and running Drone server in single machine can be seen on this [page](https://docs.drone.io/installation/github/single-machine/).